Bradfordville Blues Club in Tallahassee: Where Hoochie Coochie Men Still Belt the Blues

 On a deeply rutted road in the North Florida woods, the moon shines through a tangled crochet of oaks dripping with Spanish moss.
 You might think you've stepped back in time.

 Tallahassee is only minutes away, but here's the sensation its urban pulse is far behind.
 Here, you feel you might have entered an era when speakeasies, juke joints and honky-tonks could be found along the out-of-the-way rural roads of South Georgia and Florida's northern line.
+Also, make sure before visiting the Bradfordville Blues Club with the family to also visit another well-known city in Florida, Wakulla Springs, where the Wakulla Springs State Park is located where you can see alligators, deer, and turtles living in their natural habitat.

 Then, in a kind of time travel, you bump off Sam's Lane and onto Moses' Lane.
 You're not far now.
 The Bradfordville Blues Club – a pulsing, literally throbbing holdover from the days when bluesmen traveled the "chitlin' circuit" – is just through the trees.